New York, Philadelphia and Norfolk Railroad: History

-The NYP&N was the vision of William Lawrence Scott, an Erie, Pennsylvania, coal magnate, who wanted to build a shorter railroad route between the coal wharfs of Hampton Roads by utilizing a ferry line across the Chesapeake Bay and a railroad line up the Delmarva Peninsula to the industrial north.
+The NYP&N was the vision of William Lawrence Scott, an Erie, Pennsylvania, coal magnate, who wanted to build a shorter railroad route between the coal wharves of Hampton Roads by utilizing a ferry line across the Chesapeake Bay and a railroad line up the Delmarva Peninsula to the industrial north.
+His plan was to continue the rail line from Pocomoke City to Cape Charles and use a rail ferry to reach Norfolk.
 Scott enlisted engineering help from Pennsylvania Railroad Vice-President, Alexander J. Cassatt, who saw the merits of the plan and took a hiatus from PRR to work on the new line.
-Cassatt surveyed the line on horseback, designed ferries and wharfs, acquired other railroads, most notably the Eastern Shore Railroad (1853), and the line was ready for operation in 1884.
-The line was financed by many PRR interests and was officially merged into the PRR in 1921.
+Cassatt surveyed the line on horseback, designed ferries and wharves, and acquired other railroads, most notably the Eastern Shore Railroad.